napeits/frstack/README.md

 The second playbook "frstack.yml" does most of the heavy lifting and completes the install.
 The frstack.yml should be generic enough to run on any environment.
 This playbook is included from vagrant.yml

+## Released vs. Nightly builds

+The default build uses nightly build binaries.
+Edit vars/nightly.yml with the URL locations of the ForgeRock products.
+These will change over time so you might have to tweak the locations.

+If you want to use released products you will need to download these ane make them available for download.
+Edit released.yml with the product location.

+A switch in group_vars/all controls whether to include the released vs. nightly builds.

 ### TODO